QTAC Information Sheet

 Thinking and Writing at University

-This program develops and assesses those thinking and literacy skills that are essential to study at a university level.
+This program develops and assesses the thinking and literacy skills essential to study at a university level.
 There is a focus on tertiary literacy (the level of literacy required to operate effectively at a tertiary level), critical analysis (higher order thinking skills such as interpretation, analysis, inference, synthesis, and evaluation), and information literacy (the ability to collect and evaluate information from appropriate sources).

 University Foundation Program